Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: From deterministic to stochastic optimal transport

-\be -\partial_t U(t,\mu,\nu) + \mathcal{H}\left(\mu,D_µU\right) = 0 \text{ in } (0,\infty)\times \mptd^2, \ee where the Hamiltonian $\mathcal{H}: \mptd \times (\T^d \to \R^d)\to \R$ is given by \be \mathcal{H}(µ,\xi) = \int_{\T^d}H(x,\xi(x))µ(dx). \ee Note that in order for this Hamiltonian to be well defined, an integrability assumption has to be made on $x \to H(x,\xi(x))$ with respect to the measure $µ$. \begin{Rem} To be precise, we emphasize the fact that, a priori, the Hamiltonian $\mathcal{H}$ also depends on $\nu$ since the infimum is taken over all admissible controls.
+Note that in order for this Hamiltonian to be well defined, an integrability assumption has to be made on $x \to H(x,\xi(x))$ with respect to the measure $µ$. \begin{Rem} To be precise, we emphasize the fact that, a priori, the Hamiltonian $\mathcal{H}$ also depends on $\nu$ since the infimum is taken over all admissible controls.
 Indeed we have not yet proven that, given any pair $(\alpha,m)$ defined on the time interval $[0,\delta]$ we can construct an admissible pair on $[0,t]$ which coincides with $(\alpha, m)$ on $[0,\delta]$.
 This will be the case under a controllability assumption, namely that from any starting measure $µ$, we can always transport $µ$ toward $\nu$ in time $t$ in finite cost.
-This will be the case for most of the problem we are interested in but we shall give an example in which this assumption is not verified. \end{Rem} Moreover, because there is the state constraint at the terminal time $T$ that the state measure $µ$ has to be transported toward $\nu$, we expect that $U$ satisfies \be U(T,\mu,\nu) = \ee This is always satisfied by the value function since, if $µ\ne \nu$, then the set of admissible controls is empty and thus the value infinite.
+This will be the case for most of the problem we are interested in but we shall give an example in which this assumption is not verified. \end{Rem} Moreover, because there is the state constraint at the terminal time $T$ that the state measure $µ$ has to be transported toward $\nu$, we expect that $U$ satisfies

+This is always satisfied by the value function since, if $µ\ne \nu$, then the set of admissible controls is empty and thus the value infinite.
 However, as we shall see in Section \ref{sec:sing}, the behaviour of $U$ as $t\to T$ might be of a different nature, depending on the nature of the cost $L$.\\

 Clearly, in this standard framework, $\nu$ is fixed and $U$ is simply a function of $t$ and $\mu$.
 In the next section, we shall see why the addition of what is only a parameter here, is helpful to model more general problems.\\